jonobr1/neon-lights/readme.md

 1. Download and install Git (Windows Only)
 2. Download and install Node.js and `npm` on your computer
 3. Clone this project
-4. Go to your project in a CLI and run `npm install`
+4. Go to your project in a CLI and run `npm install -g http-server`
 5. Remotely sync with s3 bucket for assets
 6. Go to your project in a CLI and run `http-server`
 7. Go to `localhost:8080/` in a web browser